Career Timeline of Mark Vientos: Major Achievements and Milestones

 Discover the career path of Mark Vientos, from the first major opportunity to industry-changing achievements.

-Mark Vientos, also known as "Swaggy V", is a professional baseball third baseman currently playing for the New York Mets in MLB.
-He was drafted by the Mets in the second round of the 2017 MLB draft.
-Vientos made his debut in Major League Baseball in 2022.
-He is a rising talent within the Mets organization.
+Mark Vientos, known as "Swaggy V", is a professional baseball third baseman currently playing for the New York Mets in MLB.
+Drafted by the Mets in the second round of the 2017 MLB draft, Vientos made his major league debut in 2022.
+He is a promising young player looking to establish himself at the major league level.

 2016: Played in Perfect Game All-American Classic

-In 2016, as a junior in high school, Mark Vientos hit .321 and played in the Perfect Game All-American Classic at Petco Park.
+In 2016, as a junior in high school, Mark Vientos hit .321.
+During the summer of 2016, he played in the Perfect Game All-American Classic at Petco Park.

-In 2017, Mark Vientos transferred to American Heritage School for his senior year, hitting .417.
-After the season, he was drafted by the New York Mets in the second round of the 2017 MLB draft and signed with the Mets for $1.5 million, foregoing his commitment to play college baseball at the University of Miami.
+In 2017, Mark Vientos transferred to American Heritage School and hit .417 as a senior.
+After the season, he was selected by the Mets in the second round (59th overall) of the 2017 Major League Baseball draft and signed with the Mets for $1.5 million, forgoing his commitment to play college baseball at the University of Miami.

 In 2017, Mark Vientos was selected by the New York Mets in the second round of the MLB draft.

-2019: Played with Columbia Fireflies & Named Mets Minor League Hitter of the Year
+2019: Played for Columbia Fireflies and Named Mets Minor League Hitter of the Year

 On November 19, 2021, the Mets selected Mark Vientos' contract and added him to the 40-man roster.

-In 2021, Mark Vientos was assigned to the Binghamton Rumble Ponies and was later promoted to the Syracuse Mets after slashing .281/.346/.580 with 22 home runs and 59 RBIs over 72 games.
+In 2021, Mark Vientos was assigned to the Binghamton Rumble Ponies and was later promoted to the Triple-A Syracuse Mets in early September after a strong performance.
+In 11 games with Syracuse, Vientos batted .278 with three home runs.

 September 10, 2022: Promoted to Major Leagues